IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

     1. Value unknown
     2. Value inapplicable
     3. Value withheld
-  - SQL allows outerjoins and also produces NULL’s when a query involves outerjoins
+  - SQL allows outerjoins and also produces NULL's when a query involves outerjoins
   - There are two important rules to remember when we operate upon a NULL value:
     1. When we operate on a NULL and any value, including another NULL, using an arithmetic operator like x or +, the result is NULL.
     2. When we compare a NULL value and any value, including another NULL, using a comparison operator like = or >, the result is UNKNOWN.